ADSD-SoC-FPGA/meta-msu-de10-nano/documentation/00_DE10-Nano-Yocto-Booting.md

 # DE-10 Nano Yocto

-The Guide will teach you how to build an embedded linux system using Yocto and how to compile.
-The end goal being that you will be able to boot a DE10-Nano from both the SD Card and a TFTP/NFS Server.
+This guide will teach you how to build an embedded Linux system using Yocto and how to compile it.
+The end goal is that you will be able to boot a DE10-Nano from both the SD card and a TFTP/NFS server.

 ## Using Yocto Initially

-The first this we are going to do it a generic build and boot of yocto using the de10 Nano.
-This means building u-boot, the linux kernel, and the rootf using Yocto as the source and toolchain control method.
+The first thing we are going to do is a generic build and boot of Yocto using the DE10-Nano.
+This means building U-Boot, the Linux kernel, and the rootfs using Yocto as the source and toolchain control method.

-0. Export the directory of this github repo in your shell and do the [Yocto Project Quick Build](https://docs.yoctoproject.org/5.0.11/brief-yoctoprojectqs/index.html) to ensure all the needed dependancies are setup for Yocto
+0. Export the directory of this GitHub repo in your shell and do the [Yocto Project Quick Build](https://docs.yoctoproject.org/5.0.11/brief-yoctoprojectqs/index.html) to ensure all the needed dependencies are set up for Yocto

 ```
 export DE10_WORKSPACE=$(pwd)